Tom Love: Early life

 Thomas E. Love was born in Oklahoma City in October 1937, one of six siblings.
 He was the son of F. C. Love, a lawyer who was later president of the oil company Kerr-McGee, and Margaret Eugenia Vessels Love.
 Thomas was the descendant of two Chickasaw families, both named Love, who were forced to participate in the Trail of Tears.
 He was a descendant of Benjamin Love, who was the official interpreter for the Chickasaw people.

 At age 13, he left home to be educated as a boarder at St. Gregory's High School in Shawnee, where he was a standout football player.

-Love attended St. John's University in St. Cloud, Minnesota, but left after less than one semester.
+Love attended St. John's University in Collegeville, Minnesota, but left after less than one semester.
 He then joined the U.S. Marine Corps and over a three-year career, rose to the rank of corporal.
 After leaving the Marines, he married and decided to try college once more.
 He dropped out of the University of Oklahoma in 1964.